DataDog/dd-sdk-android-gradle-plugin/README.md

 }
 ```

-## Note
+**Note**: Only stacktraces in errors/crashes reported through RUM will be deobfuscated; errors in Datadog Logs won't be deobfuscated.

-Only stacktraces in errors/crashes reported through RUM will be deobfuscated; errors in Datadog Logs won't be deobfuscated.
+For more information, see [Android Crash Reporting and Error Tracking](https://docs.datadoghq.com/real_user_monitoring/error_tracking/android/).

 ## Troubleshooting